 It’s funny because as I’m updating this post I realized I ordered the exact same thing during our recent trip two years later!
 But this time Tim and I split an expresso martini for dessert and it was very good.

 Ristorante Paoletti: This is a fine-dining Italian restaurant across from Old Edwards Inn.
 I ordered:

 - Oregon wine

-- The bread was to die for.
-If you love olives it came with a side of olive tapenade
+- The bread was to die for!
+It also came with a side of olive tapenade.

 - Tortellini alla Panna con Piselli e Prosciutto